JuliaRobotics/Caesar.jl/docs/src/faq.md

 ### Can Julia be Embedded into C/C++
 Yes, see [the Julia embedding documentation page](https://docs.julialang.org/en/v1/manual/embedding/index.html).

-### Why ZMQ Middleware Layer (multilang)?

-[Zero Message Queue (ZMQ)](https://zeromq.org/) is a widely used data transport layer used to build various other multiprocess middleware with wide support among other programming languages.

 ### ROS Integration
 ROS integration is a priority for this project and will accompany the so-called ['prime time'](https://github.com/JuliaRobotics/RoME.jl/issues/147) release of the code.
 ROS and ZMQ interfaces are closely related.

-> **Note** the present focus (2018Q3-2019Q2) is to stabilize the [ZMQ interface](https://www.juliarobotics.org/Caesar.jl/latest/concepts/multilang/#ZMQ-Messaging-Interface-1).

 > **Voice** Please add your voice of support or suggestions on [ROS integration here](https://github.com/JuliaRobotics/Caesar.jl/issues/227).

 > **WIP** Please see work on an initial PoC (still using PyCall) via our [wiki developer docs here](https://github.com/JuliaRobotics/Caesar.jl/wiki/ROS-PoC).

+### Why ZMQ Middleware Layer (multilang)?
+[Zero Message Queue (ZMQ)](https://zeromq.org/) is a widely used data transport layer used to build various other multiprocess middleware with wide support among other programming languages.
+Caesar.jl has on been used with a direct ZMQ type link, which is similar to a ROS workflow.
+Contributions are welcome for binding ZMQ endpoints for a non-ROS messaging interface.

+> **Note** ZMQ work has been happening on and off based on behind the main priority on resolving abstractions with the DistributedFactorGraphs.jl framework.
+See ongoing work for [the ZMQ interface](https://www.juliarobotics.org/Caesar.jl/latest/concepts/multilang/#ZMQ-Messaging-Interface-1).

 ## What is supersolve?